 - The chopped peppers may settle near the bottom of the jars, so if you want everything to distribute evenly, you'll need to let it cool off a bit and then give each jar a few very gentle turns to help the peppers redistribute.

 Brown Sugar Peach Preserves

-You'll find the complete instructions in Daisy's book, link here.
-This recipe takes a little more time than the Peachy-Pepper Jam because the peaches need to be drained for several hours, but overall, the recipe was easy and the results delicious.
+- You'll find the complete instructions in Daisy's book.
+This recipe takes a little more time than the Peachy-Pepper Jam because the peaches need to be drained for several hours.
+Overall, though, the recipe was easy and the results delicious.